Wix.com Ltd. (WIX) Shares Plummet Below 1-Year High

 Conclusion

-To wrap up, the performance of Wix.com Ltd. (WIX) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In conclusion, Wix.com Ltd. (WIX) has seen bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.